The Nature of a Crime: Genre and style

 The Nature of a Crime is a collaborative text, written and edited jointly by both Joseph Conrad and Ford Madox Ford, one of three such texts that exist.
 It is broken down into eight chapters, each detailing a day in which the narrator finds time to write another installment to his love interest (this being evidenced by the continual decrease in time until the narrator's death date in each section).
-While it could be considered a drama or crime-fiction work, the novel has a much more introspective framework after the initial frame of the crime is revealed.
+While it could be considered a drama or crime-fiction work, the story has a much more introspective framework after the initial frame of the crime is revealed.
 As the narrator writes more, the work focuses more and more on the internal conflicts, justifications, and rationalizations of a man set out to take his own life.

 The text, while written under a single voice, was edited extensively by both authors - as each of their individual introductions assert, the final work was influenced heavily by both, and written essentially in complete collaboration; that is, the work is a result almost entirely of conversation between both its authors.
-The novel focuses heavily on moral issues, a possible projection of the details of Conrad and Ford's conversations into the literary realm.
-As seen in other works, particularly written by Conrad, the subject matter of this novel delves deep into the recesses of the nature of man and the rationalization of action and thought, allowing the novel to almost transcend genre and be classified as an introspective work.
+The story focuses heavily on moral issues, a possible projection of the details of Conrad and Ford's conversations into the literary realm.
+As seen in other works, particularly written by Conrad, the subject matter of this story delves deep into the recesses of the nature of man and the rationalization of action and thought, allowing the story to almost transcend genre and be classified as an introspective work.